VDuchauffour/VDuchauffour/README.md

 - I'm Vincent, located in Paris, France.
 - I am working closely on MLOps and software engineering aspects of machine learning projects.
 - I use Linux (NixOS).
-I'm always trying to discover and try new FOSS.
+I'm always looking to discover and try out new free software.

 ### 🔗 Get in touch